invertase/react-native-firebase/docs/messaging/usage/index.md

 ## Background handler timeout (Android)

-On Android, a background event sent to `setBackgroundMessageHandler` has 60 seconds to resolve before it is automatically cancelled to free up device resources.
+On Android, a background event sent to `setBackgroundMessageHandler` has 60 seconds to resolve before it is automatically canceled to free up device resources.
 If you wish to override this value, set the number of milliseconds in your config:

 ```json
 // <projectRoot>/firebase.json